Homework

 It is important that tasks are manageable but achievable in terms of time as well as level of difficulty.
 Homework club runs in the library and D2 from 3 -3.50pm each day.
 Students also have access to these resources before school and during social time (lunch time only for Years 9 -11).

-Students should check Satchel one every day and use it to organise themselves and complete their homework schedules.
+Students should check Arbor every day and use it to organise themselves and complete their homework schedules.

-Please see below for brief information about the way homework is used in different subjects across the Key Stages.
+Please see below for brief information from different subjects across the Key Stages.

 Art & Photography

-In Art and Photography at KS4, students complete homework once a week.
+In Years 9 - 11, students complete homework once a week.
 The task will usually be to complete work begun in lesson, so that the quality and quantity of work can be maintained and help students to keep on top of their coursework - this work will be regularly checked.
 Students who take Photography are encouraged to take photos for their project ideas beyond the school, in order to develop creative and personal ideas.
-We would expect students to spend an hour on their homework.
-Homework is essential for GCSE but can be flexible for BTEC given the differing structure and assessment of the courses.
+We would expect students to spend at least an hour on their homework, which will increase in Year 11.
+Homework is essential for GCSE but can be flexible for BTEC given the differing structure for assessment.
+As BTEC students have to complete work in controlled conditions, unfinished work will need to be completed in school.

 Business

-In Business at KS4, students complete one hour of homework each week.
-The homework is often knowledge retrieval activities which may include answering essay questions, completing an assignment on Seneca Learning or answering short-answer questions on a worksheet with an accompanying extract.
-Students may also be asked to revise from notes in preparation for an upcoming knowledge test
+Students complete one piece of homework each week.
+The homework is often knowledge retrieval activities which may include answering essay questions, completing an assignment on Seneca Learning or answering short-answer questions on a worksheet, perhaps with an accompanying case study.
+Students may also be asked to revise from notes provided to them for an upcoming knowledge test.

 Computing